10 important insurance policies for starters

 Business interruption insurance

 Suppose your company comes to a standstill due to fire or another cause.
 Your turnover will then come to a halt, but your personnel costs and rent will continue.
-The compensation of the business interruption insurance covers the fixed costs and any lost profits so that you can continue your business.
+Business interruption insurance covers the fixed costs so that you can continue your business.
+Check if it also covers the profit you lose because you are making less revenue.

 Business partner insurance